jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/Open_Sheep.md

 | 7 | $12 | $10 | $8 | $5 | $3 | $2 | $2 |
 | 8+ | $12 | $10 | $8 | $5 | $3 | $2 | $2 | $2 | $2 | $2 |

-All premiums will be presented at the exhibitors meeting at 6:00 pm. on Saturday, August 13,2022.
+All premiums will be presented at the exhibitors meeting at 6:00 pm. on Saturday, August {saturday},{year}.
 The Superintendent reserves the right to withhold any premium or award to any exhibitor who has not adhered to the rules of the OPEN SHEEP SHOW.